-- How will we divide up the household duties and chores?
+How will we divide up the household duties and tasks?

-- If we have pets, who is responsible to clean and feed them?
+If we have pets, who is responsible for cleaning and feeding them?

 Having children and starting a family

-- Are there certain topics which I feel uneasy to bring up or certain issues I know I should avoid?
+Are there specific topics that I feel uneasy about bringing up or certain issues I know I should avoid?

 How to resolve conflicts

-- Have we had any serious conflicts to resolve, and how have we resolved them?
+Have we had any severe disputes to resolve, and how have we resolved them?
 Did one of us ‘give in’ to the other, or did we reach a beneficial compromise?

-After working through all of these questions, you may have been surprised by some of your answers and your partner’s answers; these could have been pleasant surprises, or nasty surprises… either way you will no doubt be in a much better position to gauge what your future may look like should you continue in a relationship with one another.
+These could have been pleasant surprises or nasty surprises.
+Either way, you will no doubt be in a much better position to gauge what your future may look like when you continue your relationship with one another.

 Also, you must check for your religious compatibility, although it doesn’t seem to qualify as a problem in your relationship before marriage.